 Redbuds are an attractive native tree that blooms in early spring alongside dogwoods.
 They are quite showy with fuschia colored flowers displayed tightly against the branches in late April or early May.
 Cercis canadensis is the most common species and is a Maryland native.
 There are several non-native varieties and hybrids that are also available.
 All Cercis have distinctive cordate (heart-shaped) leaveswith that turn bright yellow in the autumn.
 They also produce attractive seed pods that mature to tan.

-We offer a great selection of C. canadensis hybrids such as ‘Rising Sun’ which has yellow/ orange new growth that matures to green.
+We offer a great selection of C. canadensis hybrids.
 A classic red-leafed redbud, ‘Forest Pansy’, is a favorite when a dramatic purple-leafed tree is needed.
 New selections for us include ‘Merlot’ a more compact red-leafed variety and ‘Ruby Falls’ a red-leafed, weeping form that is a show stopper in the landscape.